 Borrowing & Circulation

-- The loan period for undergraduate students, staff, and alumni is four weeks.
+- The loan period for general circulation material is four weeks for undergraduate students, staff, and alumni.

 - Graduate students and undergraduate honors students receive a six-week loan.

 - Marymount faculty may borrow books for up to four months, through one month after the end of the current semester, with fixed due dates (1/31, 5/31, 9/30).

 - Faculty, staff, and students at WRLC universities may borrow books from the Marymount library either by request through the Consortium Loan Service or in person.

 - All patrons must present a valid Marymount or WRLC-issued ID or legal photo identification and have an up-to-date account in order to check out materials.

 - Reserve materials are restricted to MU student, faculty, and staff use.

 - Reference books, journals and other periodicals, and most reserve materials do not circulate and may not be removed from the library.

 - MU videos may be checked out for seven days and videos from other WRLC schools for five days.

 - Borrowers with $25 or more in fines/fees at any of the WRLC institutions collectively will not be allowed to borrow materials.